• Skip to primary navigation

 Jump to Recipe Print Recipe

-Gluten Free Peach Cobbler is the coziest dessert to make during the summer season & is such a perfect fall recipe as well!
-This recipe doesn't rely on in-season peaches because it uses frozen bagged peaches; so easy & minimal effort.
+This Easy Gluten Free Peach Cobbler (with Frozen Peaches) is the coziest dessert to make during the summer season & is such a perfect fall recipe as well!
+This gluten free peach dessert doesn't rely on in-season peaches because it uses frozen bagged peaches; so simple & minimal effort.

 gluten free peach cobbler in pan with ice cream

-Some Cobblers are made by making a peach layer & crumble, while other cobblers (such as my version) are made by layered melted butter with a cake-like batter & cooked peaches into a pan -- both are then baked.
+Some flourless peach cobblers are made by making a peach layer & crumble, while other cobblers (such as my version) are made by layered melted butter with a cake-like batter & cooked peaches into a pan -- both are then baked.
 Both recipe variations are delicious in their own unique way!
+This recipe is inspired by Southern Peach Cobbler with frozen peaches & made gluten free.

 Jump to: